elnehr/birkenpollen/README.md

-# Semantic Segmentatation to Measure Pollen Area
+# Using Semantic Segmentation to Measure Pollen Area
 This is a tool to measure the area of pollen in images.
 It uses a semantic segmentation model and is partly based on code by [M. S. Minhas](https://github.com/msminhas93/DeepLabv3FineTuning).